chevere/docs/components/Workflow.md

 The `withAddedBefore` and `withAddedAfter` methods allows to add steps before/after another step.

-Code below modify the Workflow to extend its functionality.
+Code below modify `$workflow` to extend its functionality.

 ```sh
 # From this: